shieldgenerator7/DnD-Stories/RealmOfMortana/The Realm of Mortana.md

 5’9” Red hair anime character.
 Likes to get drunk and start bar fights

+## Slick

+NPC

+Race: Frog person

+Small frog person, about same height as Roth.
+Owns the The Soggy Toad, a dingy boat vessel.
+He’s also the captain.
+Prefers to avoid participating in combat and food fights.

+## Garry

+NPC

+Race: ? tentacle creature

+Miyu’s pet “plant”.
+She brought him aboard the boat on their sea journey and now he’s an honorary crew member.

+He sits in a potted plant with outstretching purple tentacles.
+In the center, he has a yellow parrot-like beak.

 # Chapter 1

 “Hurry up!”
 A Worgen with bluish-black fur ran on all fours through the plain towards town.
 “We’re going to be late!”